SysAdminDoc/NextDNS-Control-Panel/README.md

 ## Screenshots

-*(This section would include screenshots or GIFs demonstrating the UI.
-As a language model, I cannot generate images.)*
+*(This section will include screenshots or GIFs demonstrating the UI.)*

 -----